pajacobs-ghub/flashforth-docs/README.md

 ## Chief Gardener
 Peter Jacobs,
-School of Mechanical and Mining Engineering,
-The University of Queesnland.
+(Retired from the) School of Mechanical and Mining Engineering, The University of Queesnland.